vrchatapi/vrchatapi.github.io/docs/SecretWorlds.md

 This is interesting, in the remote config it is listed as `homeworldWorldId`, it was last updated in 24/1/2017 meaning that we might never actually see it ingame...

+One theory is that HAB01 stands for HAbitat 01 and each player would have their own "house" eventually, sort of like the SteamVR home.
+Maybe you'd be able to buy props from the planned monetezation feature and place in your habitat.

 You can not join into it, tried directly and tried using a portal in a custom worlds but both seem to just kick you back to the main hub.

 Unlike most other VRChat created maps this map's Author is `AtomJaay`